+The \estl{} robustness intervals computed from reachable tubes may be conservative due to over-approximation in both the reachable set computation and the interval-valued I-STL semantics.
+We investigated this conservativeness by evaluating $150, 000$ samples---100 times the number of samples used to compute the PAC bound---for the quadrotor and for ten vessel states along their trajectories.
+For all samples, the STL robustness remained within the pacSTL interval $[\underline{\mathrm{h}}^\phi, \overline{\mathrm{h}}^\phi]$, confirming the expected conservativeness.

-\begin{definition} (Characteristic Time Points for I-STL Quantitative Semantics).
-The extended quantitative semantics keep track of the characteristic time points that correspond to the lower $\underline{h}^\phi$ and upper robustness bounds $\overline{h}^\phi$ of the specification $\phi$.
-Formally, we denote the time points of the smallest lower bound and the largest upper bound over the time interval $[\tau, T]$ of a time-dependent interval valued function $y(\cdot)$ by:
+In this section, we discuss a direction for improving the accuracy of pacSTL.
+First, we extend the quantitative semantics of I-STL to track the time points from which the specification-level robustness interval originates. \begin{definition} (Characteristic Time Points for I-STL Quantitative Semantics).
+The characteristic time points denote the time points of the smallest lower bound and the largest upper bound over the time interval $[\tau_1, \tau_2]$ of a time-dependent interval-valued function $y(\cdot)$: